Should members always get the nod ahead of paying visitors and parties, or is it now essential for clubs to find an effective balance?

 When it comes to playing, members will always receive certain priorities – Only they can compete in the majority of club events, they will have easy access to the booking system and slots almost every day in which to play.

-On a rush to return to golf as after the lockdown, a club may choose to give members first dibs on tee times, depending on the demand… Many did so first time round.
+On the rush to return to golf after the Covid-19 lockdowns, many clubs chose to give members first dibs on tee times, depending on the demand.

-If the tee sheet will be absolutely filled by members wanting to play, then clubs may choose to make it members only until demand begins to lessen.
+The tee sheets were absolutely filled by members wanting to play, so lots of clubs chose to make it members only until demand began to lessen.

-But if slots are going un-used, most would see the benefits of opening these up to visitors.
+But if slots were going un-used, most would see the benefits of opening these up to visitors.

 Should golf clubs prioritise members? … Yes – always… but this can, and often should, be achieved by providing a great service and experience to visiting golfers too.